hmunye/cryptopals/NOTES.md

 the encryption.
 It uses a random initialization vector (IV) which is XORed with the first block of plaintext before encrypting.
-That resulting ciphertext is then XORed with the next block of plaintext before encrypting, etc. During decryption, the IV is transmitted, which is fine since its randomness ensures no information about the plaintext is leaked.
+That resulting ciphertext is then XORed with the next block of plaintext before encrypting, etc. During decryption, the IV is transmitted as cleartext, which is fine since its randomness ensures no information about the plaintext is leaked.

 Counter (`CTR`) mode of operation works by using AES to encrypt a __nonce__ (number used once) concatenated with a plain number (starting at 1) instead of plaintext.